Auguste Wilbrandt-Baudius: Early life

-Auguste Baudius was born on 1 June 1843 in Zwickau, Saxony.
-Baudius received her first artistic lessons from her adoptive father, an actor Karl Friedrich Baudius.
+Auguste Wilbrandt-Baudius was born Auguste Baudius on 1 June 1843 in Zwickau, Germany.
+Baudius received her first artistic lessons from her adoptive father, Karl Friedrich Baudius, an actor.
 Her mother's maiden name was Kriessich.

 Career

-Baudius made her debut at the Stadttheater in Leipzig, Saxony in 1857.
-She received an engagement in Breslau and was hired by Heinrich Laube to Hof-Burgtheater (later Burgtheater) in Vienna in 1861 where she played until 1878.
-She preferred to perform in plays by Adolf von Wilbrandt.
+Wilbrandt-Baudius made her debut at the Stadttheater in Leipzig, Saxony, in 1857.
+She received an engagement in Breslau and was hired by Heinrich Laube to Hof-Burgtheater (later Burgtheater) in Vienna in 1861, where she played until 1878.
+She preferred to perform in plays by Adolf Wilbrandt, whom she would marry in 1873.

-In 1873, Baudius married a writer and director of the Vienna Burgtheater Adolf von Wilbrandt in Vienna.
-In 1875, Wilbrandt-Baudius gave birth to their son Robert Wilbrandt who became an economist.

-In 1878, she left the Burgtheater.
-She spent some time in Paris before moving to Vienna in 1889 where she worked at the Theater an der Wien and later the Deutsches Theater in Berlin, the Hoftheater in Meiningen and from 1893 at the Raimundtheater in Vienna.
-In 1898, Wilbrandt-Baudius returned to Vienna Burgtheather as an actress and performed there until her death.
+She left the Burgtheater in 1878 and spent some time in Paris before moving to Vienna in 1889, where she worked at the Theater an der Wien and later the Deutsches Theater in Berlin, the Hoftheater in Meiningen, and from 1893 at the Raimundtheater in Vienna.
+In 1898, she returned to the Burgtheather in Vienna as an actress and performed there until her death.

-Wilbrandt-Baudius was also active as a journalist and published in "Pester Lloyd" in Budapest.
-She also wrote feature articles for the “Neue Freie Presse” and the “Neue Wiener Tagblatt” in Vienna.
+She was also active as a journalist and published in Pester Lloyd in Budapest.
+She wrote feature articles for the Neue Freie Presse and the Neue Wiener Tagblatt in Vienna.

+Personal life and death

+Auguste Wilbrandt-Baudius married Adolf Wilbrandt in Vienna in 1873.
+He died on 10 June 1911 in Rostock, Germany.
+They had a son in 1875, Robert Wilbrandt, who became an economist.

-Auguste Wilbrandt-Baudius died in Vienna on March 30, 1937, at the age of almost 94 and found her final resting place in Vienna Central Cemetery.
+She died in Vienna on 30 March 1937, at the age of 93.
+She is buried at the Vienna Central Cemetery.
 Her grave of honor was donated by the City of Vienna is in group 32 C, number 13.